w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ### Relay Chain Submission Phase

 The [receipt](#candidate-receipts) of the backable parablock is added to the Relay Chain transaction queue together with other receipts from other parachains.
-Receipts are gossiped around and when a relay chain block author wins [BABE](./learn-consensus.md#block-production-babe) slot leadership, it will select a candidate receipt to include in a block on a fork of the Relay Chain.
+Receipts are gossiped around, and when a relay chain block author wins [BABE](./learn-consensus.md#block-production-babe) slot leadership, it will select a candidate receipt to include in a block on a fork of the Relay Chain.

 A block author can note up to 1 backable candidate for each parachain to be included in the Relay Chain block alongside its backing.
 Once included in a fork of the Relay Chain the candidate is considered **backed** in that fork.
-The candidate is considered to be in **"pending availability"** status, and it can only be considered a part of the parachain once it is proven available.
+The candidate is considered to be in **"pending availability"** status, and it can only be considered a part of the parachain once proven available.
 Remember, at this stage validators of the Relay Chain already received the [erasure coding information](#erasure-codes) of that specific parablock.

 ### Availability and Unavailability Phase